martinpiper/BombJack/README.md

 	Byte 3: The sprite’s Y position on screen

+### Mode7 registers

+Mode7 borrows its name from the graphics mode on the Super NES video game console. https://en.wikipedia.org/wiki/Mode_7

+0xa000 - 0xa011	: Sets of 24 bit (8 byte) registers in l/h/hh order.
+There are 8 bits of accuracy, i.e. numbers are multiplied by 256.0f

+	dx
+	dxy
+	dy
+	dyx
+	xorg
+	yorg

+Each pixel on the layer is accessed using the accumulated results of these registers, this means it is possible to have per-pixel transformations combining translation, scaling, reflection, rotation, and shearing.
+It is possible to update these registers per scanline, or per pixel, and generate even more complex results.
+Register values are latched and used immediately, so timing the update of the three bytes must be considered.

+Note: The internal accumlated values, x/xy/y/yx are not accessible via registers and are reset only by _HSYNC and _VSYNC

+For each horizontal pixel (on +ve 6MHz):

+	x += dx
+	yx += dyx

+	xo = x + xy + xorg
+	yo = y + yx + yorg

+For each scanline (on +ve _HSYNC):

+	xy += dxy
+	y += dy

+For each scanline (on _HSYNC):

+	yx = 0
+	x = 0

+For each frame (on _VSYNC):

+	y = 0
+	xy = 0

+All of the above is one way to progressively calculate xo,yo using addition.
+In other words:

+	xo = (dx*x) + (dxy*y) + xorg
+	yo = (dy*y) + (dyx*x) + yorg

+During the coordinate (xo,yo) to screen transformation: bits 8-11 are used to lookup the tile pixel, bits 12-18 for the x screen tile index position, bits 12-17 for the y screen tile index position.

+Note: The full, but hidden by borders, screen resolution is 384x264 pixels.

+0xa014	: Background colour, any pixel index of zero in the mode7 tile data will show the background colour

 ### Clock speeds

 The original schematic uses a 6MHz clock for all the video hardware, as denoted by the "6MHz" signal line.
 The clocking can be found on "Root sheet 1" just about the logic analyser.

-However the Proteus simulation uses 1MHz on this signal line, I kept the naming of the line the same as the original schematic however.
+To help debug timing issues, especially with RAMs, the schematic should be simulated at 6MHz.
+However the Proteus simulation can use 1MHz on this signal line, I kept the naming of the line the same as the original schematic however.
 This is due to the default RAM write timings for ICs 4A/4B/4C/4D being too tight.
 This means the digital display driver will detect ~10fps, not ~60fps as per the original design.
 It does however make the debug single step time easier to think about since it's not divided by 6MHz...

 With VIDCLK = 2M